jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 (3) Subsection (1) is subject to any directions as to service imposed under section 154(5).

 ### 157 Expenses
-(1) A witness on whom a New Zealand subpoena has been served in Australia is not required to comply with the subpoena unless, at the appropriate time, allowances and travelling expenses or vouchers in substitution for allowances and travelling expenses sufficient to meet the witness's reasonable expenses of complying with the subpoena are paid or given to the witness.
+(1) A witness on whom a New Zealand subpoena has been served in Australia is not required to comply with the subpoena unless, at the appropriate time, allowances and travelling expenses or vouchers in substitution for allowances and travelling expenses sufficient to meet the witness’s reasonable expenses of complying with the subpoena are paid or given to the witness.
 (2) Subsection (3) applies to a witness on whom a New Zealand subpoena has been served in Australia that requires the witness to produce documents or things, but does not require the witness to give oral evidence.
-(3) A witness to whom this subsection applies who elects to comply with the subpoena by producing the documents or things at an Australian court, is not required to comply with the subpoena unless, at the appropriate time, expenses sufficient to meet the witness's reasonable expenses of producing the documents or things to an Australian court and the expenses of transmitting the documents or things to the New Zealand court that issued the subpoena are paid or given to the witness.
+(3) A witness to whom this subsection applies who elects to comply with the subpoena by producing the documents or things at an Australian court, is not required to comply with the subpoena unless, at the appropriate time, expenses sufficient to meet the witness’s reasonable expenses of producing the documents or things to an Australian court and the expenses of transmitting the documents or things to the New Zealand court that issued the subpoena are paid or given to the witness.
 (4) In this section, the appropriate time means the time of service of the subpoena or at some other reasonable time before the witness is required to comply with it.

 ### 158 Payment of additional amounts to witness
 (1) A witness who has complied with a New Zealand subpoena that was served on the witness in Australia is entitled to be paid any reasonable expenses incurred by the witness in complying with the subpoena in addition to any expenses paid or given to the witness under section 157.
 (2) The expenses must be paid by the person who obtained the subpoena or, if the subpoena was issued under a direction of a New Zealand court, by the Crown.
-(3) Any money required to be paid by the Crown under subsection (2) must be paid out of the Crown bank account.
+(3) Any money required to be paid by the Crown under subsection (2) must be paid out of the Crown Bank Account.
 (4) The court which issued the subpoena may, on the application of the person by whom the subpoena was obtained or the witness, make an order—
   (a) specifying the amount to which the witness is entitled under this section; and (b) requiring the person who obtained the subpoena or the Crown, as the case may be, to pay the amount to the witness.